beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 **Write = Store = Release**.
 Like when you assign a value into an atomic variable.

-C spells out what can happen when around these two operations on atomic variables.
+When using atomic variables with these acquire/release semantics, C spells out what can happen when.

 Acquire/release form the basis for the synchronization we just talked about.